Berkeley LSEC – Nucleate Venture Fellowship

-This phase of the Fellowship is anticipated to last three months.
+This phase of the Fellowship is anticipated to last two months.
 It is also possible that fellows could potentially supplement their experience by landscaping additional Target Areas, within the competitive space of the highest priority for the LSEC being selected for the next phase of the Fellowship.

 Fellows will prepare a landscaping report summarizing their findings and suggesting relevant Berkeley labs active in the Target Area.
 Landscaping reports will be shared with the relevant campus resources, and a shortlist of PIs for outreach will be decided upon.

 UC Berkeley or Berkeley-affiliated PhD students or postdoctoral fellows